 Talking about your child's disability

 You may feel embarrassed, or other people may feel awkward and not know what to say or how to act around you.
-But talking with others about your child’s disability can actually be a positive experience.
+But talking with others about your child’s disability can be a positive experience.

-You can educate other people about your child’s condition and needs, which can help build support and understanding.
-This experience can also help educate others about how to talk about children with disabilities.
+You can educate other people about your child's condition and needs, which can help build support and understanding.

 Special needs?
 What next?